WisTex/Raconteur/.homeinstall/README.md

 Wait...
 The script should not finish with an error message.

 In a webbrowser open your domain.
 Expected: A test page of hubzilla is shown.
-All checks there shoulg be successfull.
+All checks there should be successfull.
 Go on...
 Expected: A page for the Hubzilla server configuration shows up.